keboola/developers-docs/extend/generic-extractor/api/pagination/response-url.md

 ## Configuration Parameters
 The following configuration parameters are supported for the `response.url` method of pagination:

-- `urlKey` (optional, string) -- path in the response to the field which contains URL of the next request.
-Default value is `next_page`.
+- `urlKey` (optional, string) --- Path in the response to the field which contains the URL of the next request.
+The default value is `next_page`.
-- `paramIsQuery` (optional, boolean) -- when true, the URL is assumed to be only [query string](/extend/generic-extractor/tutorial/rest/#url) parameters.
-When false a URL with path is assumed.
-Default value is `false`.
+- `paramIsQuery` (optional, boolean)
+	- When true, the URL is assumed to be only [query string](/extend/generic-extractor/tutorial/rest/#url) parameters.
+	- When false, a URL with a path is assumed. `false` is also the default value.
-- `includeParams` (optional, boolean) -- when true, the [job parameters](/extend/generic-extractor/jobs/#request-parameters) are added to the provided URL.
-Default value is `false`.
+- `includeParams` (optional, boolean) --- When true, the [job parameters](/extend/generic-extractor/config/jobs/#request-parameters) are added to the provided URL.
+The default value is `false`.

-If `includeParams` is true, then the [job parameters](/extend/generic-extractor/jobs/#request-parameters) are merged into the parameters of the URL in the response.
-If `paramIsQuery` is false, then the parameters in the response **are overridden** by the parameters in the job.
+If `includeParams` is true, the [job parameters](/extend/generic-extractor/config/jobs/#request-parameters) are merged into the parameters of the URL in the response.
+If `paramIsQuery` is false, the parameters in the response **are overridden** by the parameters in the job.
 If `paramIsQuery` is true, then the parameters in the response **override** the parameters in the job.
-See [examples below](todo).
+See the [examples below](todo).

 ### Stopping Condition
-The pagination ends when the value of `urlKey` parameters is empty -- the key is not present at all, is null, is an empty string or is `false`.
+The pagination ends when the value of the `urlKey` parameter is empty --- the key is not present at all, is null, is an empty string or is `false`.
 Take care when configuring the `urlKey` parameter.
-If you e.g. misspell the name of the key, the extraction will not go beyond the first page.
+If you, for example, misspell the key's name, the extraction will not go beyond the first page.
 [Common stopping conditions](/extend/generic-extractor/api/pagination/#stopping-strategy) also apply.

 ## Examples

 ### Basic Configuration
-To configure pagination for an API which supports the [JSON API specification](http://jsonapi.org/format/#fetching-pagination), all you need to do is the configuration below:
+To configure pagination for an API that supports the [JSON API specification](http://jsonapi.org/format/#fetching-pagination), use the configuration below:

 {% highlight json %}
 "pagination": {